Course Selection Procedure

 Course Selection - Rules

-• There is no limit on the number of courses students can list in the other categories.
+• There is no limit on the number of courses students can list in each of the categories.
 The system assumes a significant difference in preference among categories, and a minor preference based on sequence of listing within a category.

 • Students cannot take courses that take place at the same time or overlap on the time table.